masato-ogishi/Repitope/README.md

 ===============================================

 The 'Repitope' package provides a structured framework of quantitative prediction of immunogenicity and escape potential for a given set of peptides presented onto MHC class I and class II molecules by (approximately) simulating the TCR-peptide intermolecular interactions in silico.
 Note: This is the original Repitope package repository in R. For Python scripts, see [Repitope-Python](https://github.com/masato-ogishi/Repitope-Python).
+Note: As of July 12, 2019, the fragment library generation step was updated (Repitope v3.0.1).
+The updated fragment library, feature dataframes, and immunogenicity scores for human epitopes can be found at [Mendeley Data](https://data.mendeley.com/datasets/sydw5xnxpt/1).
+Users are advised to update the package etc accordingly.

 Concept
 ------------------------